Frustrated in Christian Calling?

 9. What does God want to say to you as you talk with Him about your dream?

-• I enrolled in the premier Christian coaching school, and my former breakout leader became one of my teachers.
+- I enrolled in the premier Christian coaching school (Professional Christian Coaching Institute), and the breakout leader at the conference I attended became one of my teachers.

-• I started my business that is still also a ministry.
+- I started the business that is also a ministry.

-• God immediately sent clients to me, at first from my own church, and now from all over the U.S. and a few from other countries.
+- God immediately sent clients to me, first from my own church, then from all over the U.S., and a few from other countries.

 Example 3: Expanding My Impact as a Christian Life Coach